-Prayer

-Dear Lord God, Teach us not to be stubborn, but help us to be like Moses and Aaron and bravely do our best for you.
+Prayer Dear Lord God, Teach us not to be stubborn, but help us to be like Moses and Aaron and bravely do our best for you.
 Amen.

-Memory verse

-"The Egyptians shall know that I am the Lord, when I stretch forth my hand upon Egypt" (Exodus 7:5).
+Memory verse "The Egyptians shall know that I am the LORD, when I stretch out my hand against Egypt" (Exodus 7:5).